lnemsick-simp/pupmod-simp-libkv/README.md

   * `default.<application grouping>` specifies the default backend configuration grouped logically per application.
-It is useful when the backend to be used is to be share among many classes.
+It is useful when the backend to be used is to be shared among many classes.

   * `default` specifies the default backend configuration when no other `default.xxx` configuration matches the name of the resource